merefield/discourse-chatbot/README.md

 Enable `chatbot_blocked_questions_enabled` to check requests before calling the full language model, in Topics, Personal Messages, and Chat.

+Select the method with `chatbot_blocked_questions_strategy`:

+* `system_one` (default) preserves existing behaviour: use System One when configured, with example-based embedding matching as a fallback.
+* `examples` always uses example-based embedding matching, regardless of System One credentials.
+Choose this to combine example-based blocking with System One tool selection.

+The `system_one` option is available only when the System One model, URL and key are populated.
+Reload the settings page after changing these connection settings to refresh the choices.
+Clearing credentials retains the saved strategy but makes blocking fall back to examples.

-When all three settings below are populated, System One evaluates whether the question relates to this community:
+With `system_one` selected and all three settings below populated, System One evaluates whether the question relates to this community:

 | Setting | Default |
 | --- | --- |